 We only use WooCommerce to create online shops for clients, we will continue to use it.
 The plugin is free and open source but WooCommerce has a lot of extra plugins and themes that can be added on, but for a simple online store, WooCommerce out of the box always does the trick.

-It feels like yesterday that Automattic (The guys behind WordPress) aquired WooCommerce when it had a mere 7 million downloads, you can’t go wrong with WooCommerce especially now that they form part of Automattic.
+It feels like yesterday that Automattic (The guys behind WordPress) acquired WooCommerce when it had a mere 7 million downloads, you can’t go wrong with WooCommerce especially now that they form part of Automattic.

 Pros and Cons of WooCommerce:

 Pros: Overall, WooCommerce is great, it is simple and quick to build an online store using it.
 It supports a great number of add-ons like event ticketing and label printing.
 It releases new features often and is constantly updating for better management and performance.